Xerophayze/TEK-Media-Converter/README.md

   - Resize options (W/H) and “Keep Aspect Ratio”
   - Output folder (leave as “Output: Same as source folder” for in-place outputs)
 - Click Convert.
 A summary dialog shows successes/failures; the list clears after completion.

+Notes:
+- When “Keep Aspect Ratio” is checked, height is disabled; uncheck to specify both width and height.
+- If any output files already exist in the chosen destination, you’ll be prompted once for the action for this batch:
+  - Yes = Replace originals (overwrite)
+  - No = Keep originals (the app writes new files as `filename (1).ext`, `filename (2).ext`, …)

 ## Uninstall